The Truth About The McDonald’s Hot Coffee Case

 Negligence, Gross Negligence & Willful, Wanton Conduct

 Failing to use reasonable care causes negligence.
-But, negligence comes in degrees.
-Different levels of negligence can make a difference.
+But, negligent conduct comes in degrees.
+Different levels of harmful conduct can make a difference.
 Ordinary Negligence The “reasonable person” standard requires people to conduct themselves as a reasonably careful person would under like circumstances.
-Ordinary negligence occurs when someone does something that a reasonably careful person would […]
+Ordinary negligence occurs when someone does something that a […]

 Supplemental Needs Trust & Personal Injury